Trump’s health on voters’ minds as they cast early ballots: ‘God is telling Trump that anyone can get this’

 Dyer said he thought the president “got [covid-19] because he deserved it — not wearing a mask, and all that.”

-Wellner reported from Iowa, Wolfe reported from Maine, and Genoways reported from Nebraska.
+Wolfe reported from Maine, Genoways reported from Nebraska, and Wellner reported from Iowa.